-4.3.1 Monitoring and Test Equipment
+4.3.1 Measurement and Test Equipment

-Monitoring and Test Equipment (M&TE) include an electric water-level sounder and programmable P-T memory gauges, and are governed by NP 12-1, "Control of Measuring and Test Equipment".
-The operation, maintenance, and field check of the electric water-level sounder, currently used by SNL are described in SP 12-5, "Depth-to-Water Measurement using a Solinst Brand Electric Sounder".
-The installation, operation, and maintenance instructions, as well as the calibration requirements, for the programmable P-T gauges currently used by SNL are outlined in SP 9-7, "WIPP Well Water-Level Monitoring".
+Measurement and Test Equipment (M&TE) includes electric water-level sounders, programmable P-T memory gauges, barometric pressure gauges, and data-logging rain gauges, which are maintained following the requirements of NP 12-1, Control of Measuring and Test | Equipment.
+The operation, maintenance, and field check of the electric water-level sounders currently used by SNL are described in SP 12-5, Depth-to-Water Measurement using a Solinst Brand Electric Sounder.
+The installation, operation, and maintenance instructions, as well as the calibration requirements, for the programmable P-T gauges and barometric pressure gauges currently used by SNL are outlined in SP 9-7, WIPP Well Water-Level Monitoring.
+The installation, operation, and maintenance instructions, as well as the field check requirements, for the rain gauge data loggers used by SNL are outlined in SP 12-23, Rainfall Measurements Using an ONSET Brand Data-Logging Rain Gauge.